 About Cardinal Hume

-George Haliburton Hume OSB, OM, MA, STL (March 2, 1923-June 17, 1999) was born in Newcastle upon Tyne to Sir William Errington Hume and Marie Elizabeth Tisseyre.
+George Basil Hume OSB, OM, MA, STL (March 2, 1923 – June 17, 1999) was born in Newcastle upon Tyne to Sir William Hume and Elizabeth Tisseyre.

 His father was a Protestant heart doctor from Scotland, and his mother the French Catholic daughter of an army officer.
 He had three sisters and one brother.